aws-samples/amazon-transcribe-live-call-analytics/README.md

     21. `Enable Sentiment Analysis` - Enable or disable display of sentiment analysis.
     22. `Lambda Hook Function ARN for Custom Transcript Segment Processing (existing)` - If present, the specified Lambda function is invoked by the LCA Call Event Processor Lambda function for each transcript segment.
 See [TranscriptLambdaHookFunction.md](./lca-ai-stack/TranscriptLambdaHookFunction.md).
     23. `Lambda Hook Function Mode Non-Partial only` - Specifies if Transcript Lambda Hook Function (if specified) is invoked for Non-Partial transcript segments only (true), or for both Partial and Non-Partial transcript segments (false).
+    24. `End of Call Transcript Summary` - Choose SAGEMAKER to automatically deploy a state of the art summarization model.
+Alternatively, choose LAMBDA to use your own Lambda function to generate summaries using other models, or choose DISABLED if you are not interested in exploring the new Transcript Summarization feature.
+    25. `Initial Instance Count for Summarization SageMaker Endpoint` - When SAGEMAKER option is chosen (above) enter 0 for a SageMaker Serverless Inference endpoint, or 1 or greater for a provisioned endpoint with the specified number of instances.
+See [Transcript Summarization](./lca-ai-stack/TranscriptSummarization.md) for more details.
+    26. `Lambda Hook Function ARN for Custom End of Call Processing (existing)` - When LAMBDA option is chosen (above) enter the ARN for your custom summarization Lambda function.
+See [Transcript Summarization](./lca-ai-stack/TranscriptSummarization.md) for more details.
     **Download locations**
-    24. `Demo Asterisk Download URL` - (Optional) URL used to download the Asterisk PBX software
+    27. `Demo Asterisk Download URL` - (Optional) URL used to download the Asterisk PBX software
-    25. `Demo Asterisk Agent Audio URL` - (Optional) URL for audio (agent.wav) file download for demo Asterisk server.
+    28. `Demo Asterisk Agent Audio URL` - (Optional) URL for audio (agent.wav) file download for demo Asterisk server.
 Audio file is automatically played when an agent is not connected with a softphone
     **Amazon CloudFront Configuration**
-    26. `CloudFront Price Class` - The CloudFront price class.
+    29. `CloudFront Price Class` - The CloudFront price class.
 See the [CloudFront Pricing](https://aws.amazon.com/cloudfront/pricing/) for a description of each price class.
-    27. `CloudFront Allowed Geographies` - (Optional) Comma separated list of two letter country codes (uppercase ISO 3166-1) that are allowed to access the web user interface via CloudFront.
+    30. `CloudFront Allowed Geographies` - (Optional) Comma separated list of two letter country codes (uppercase ISO 3166-1) that are allowed to access the web user interface via CloudFront.
 For example: US,CA. Leave empty if you do not want geo restrictions to be applied.
 For details, see: [Restricting the Geographic Distribution of your Content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/georestrictions.html).
     **Record retention**
-    28. `Record Expiration In Days` - The length of time, in days, that LCA will retain call records.
+    31. `Record Expiration In Days` - The length of time, in days, that LCA will retain call records.
 Records and transcripts that are older than this number of days are permanently deleted.
     **User Experience**
-    29. `Category Alert Regular Expression` - If using the 'analytics' Transcribe API Mode, this regular expression will be used to show an alert in red in the web user interface if it matches a call category.
+    32. `Category Alert Regular Expression` - If using the 'analytics' Transcribe API Mode, this regular expression will be used to show an alert in red in the web user interface if it matches a call category.
 This defaults to matching all categories.
     **Post Call Analytics (PCA) Integration**
-    30. `PCA InputBucket` - (Optional) Value of PCA stack "InputBucket".
+    33. `PCA InputBucket` - (Optional) Value of PCA stack "InputBucket".
 Effective if Transcribe API Mode parameter is 'analytics'.
-    31. `PCA InputBucket Transcript prefix` - Value of PCA stack "InputBucketTranscriptPrefix".
+    34. `PCA InputBucket Transcript prefix` - Value of PCA stack "InputBucketTranscriptPrefix".
-    32. `PCA InputBucket Playback AudioFile prefix` - Value of PCA stack "InputBucketPlaybackAudioPrefix".
+    35. `PCA InputBucket Playback AudioFile prefix` - Value of PCA stack "InputBucketPlaybackAudioPrefix".
-    33. `PcaWebAppURL` - (Optional) Value of PCA stack "WebAppURL" - allows PCA UI to be launched from LCA UI.
+    36. `PcaWebAppURL` - (Optional) Value of PCA stack "WebAppURL" - allows PCA UI to be launched from LCA UI.
-    34. `PCA Web App Call Path Prefix` - PCA path prefix for call detail pages.
+    37. `PCA Web App Call Path Prefix` - PCA path prefix for call detail pages.
 5. After reviewing, check the blue box for creating IAM resources.
 6. Choose **Create stack**.
 This will take ~15 minutes to complete.
 7. Once the CloudFormation deployment is complete,